internetarchive/openlibrary/Readme.md

 ## Code Organization

 * openlibrary/core - core openlibrary functionality, imported and used by www
+* openlibrary/plugins - other models, controllers, and view helpers
 * openlibrary/views - views for rendering web pages
 * openlibrary/templates - all the templates used in the website
 * openlibrary/macros - macros are like templates, but can be called from wikitext
-* openlibrary/plugins - legacy code. will be moved to core and www soon.

 ## Setting up a development instance

 See the [Quickstart.md](Quickstart.md).

 You can find more info digging into this old (and in part outdated) document here: http://code.openlibrary.org/en/latest/

+## Contributing

+Check out the task board: https://github.com/internetarchive/openlibrary/projects/1

+We'd love your help!

 ## License